xpilot-project/docs/docs/client.md

 You can initiate a private chat session by right-clicking on a controller in the controller list and choose "Open Private Chat" from the context menu.
 This will create a new tab (or switch to an existing tab if one exists).
 You can type your message and press enter to send it.

-You can also initate a private chat session by using the `.chat` dot command.
+You can also initiate a private chat session by using the `.chat` dot command.
 Refer to the section on [Dot Commands](client?id=dot-commands) for details.

 ## Dot Commands
 xPilot supports the following dot commands, which can be entered in the command line just below the message history in any tab.